 So, if you start your application with “Hi John” (buyer name), the buyer will not overlook your proposal.

 And this also happens to me.
-Anytime I post a job and if I see a proposal that has my name at the top, I really can’t ignore it.
-At least I read the proposal.
+Anytime I post a job and I see a proposal that has my name at the top, I really can’t ignore it.
+At least I read the proposal to see if the person can serve my purpose.

 How do you know the buyer’s name: